How to Find Direction After Losing a Loved One

 What to Do When Life Falls Apart

 The job is gone.
 The relationship ended.
 The diagnosis came.
-Everything you built is crumbling.
-Here's what to do when you're in the middle of it — not after.
+Here's what to do when everything you built is crumbling — not in six months, right now.

 How to Start Over in Life: A Guide to Beginning Again

-Something ended.
-Now you are standing in the wreckage, wondering: What now?
-Here is a step-by-step guide to beginning again — at any age, from any situation.
+Something ended and you're standing in the wreckage.
+Here is a clear, step-by-step guide to beginning again — at any age, from any situation.

 How to Find Hope Again